 Walter S. and Syrena M. Howell Essay Contest

 Students wishing to apply for this scholarship and prize must write an essay.
-The student who writes the best essay in 1,500-2,500 words will be awarded the ($3,000) scholarship and ($1,000) prize.
-Judges may also select additional worthy essays for recognition and scholarships.
+The student who writes the best essay in 1,500-2,500 words will be awarded a scholarship of at least $3,000 and a $1,000 prize.
+Judges may select additional worthy essays for recognition and scholarships.

-The goal of the Howell Essay Scholarship is to encourage student to analyze of propaganda, as defined as, “the use of unproved and/or unverifiable assumptions in a report or statement of allegations reflecting the view and interests of its advocates.”
+The goal of the Howell Essay Scholarship is to encourage students to analyze the current use in social, academic and political discourse of propaganda, as defined as unproved and/or unverifiable assumptions in a report or statement of allegations reflecting the view and interests of its advocates.

 This contest and scholarship were established by Grant Howell, former editor of The Daily (Royal Oak) Tribune, in memory of his parents, Walter and Syrena Howell.